shoeffner/mthesis/src/future_work.md

 ## Closing remarks

 Eye and gaze tracking are an exciting field of research.
-Over the last century significant progress has been made, providing many sophisticated solutions to track eyes and gaze in various ways.
+Over the last century, significant progress has been made, providing many sophisticated solutions to track eyes and gaze in various ways.
 Many of those solutions require difficult setups, are expensive, require specific hardware, or their implementations are not